phantom-pavlova/qaaab/README.md

 then subdir created, and progress of conversion shown maybe do subdirectories as well

+renaming files:
+you will be asked for a NAME, so if you say 'jill' qaaab will create a subdir called jill and the files 1.jpg 2.jpg 3.jpg will become

+jill/1.jill.jpg
+jill/2.jill.jpg
+jill/3.jill.jpg

 qaaab stat
 - just shows geometry, compression ratio and filesize of jpegs, then exits.